JeanBuenfil/Language-Classification-CNN/README.md

 Graphs are identified as [ID_Exp]_plot and [ID_Exp]_matrix, where [ID_Exp] is the unique identifier of the experiment according to the experiment log (log.csv)

 ## Pueble-Nahuatl-Manifest
-Contains all the documentation for the Puebla-Nahuatl corpus
+Contains all the official documentation for the Puebla-Nahuatl corpus

 ## log.csv
 Log containing relevant details of the experiments, the fields are the following: